chafey/dicom-parser-rs/README.md

 ## To Do's

-* Consider renaming Parser trait to ValueParser (and renaming parser module to data_parser)
 * Add no_std configuration?
 * Consider making Handler::data callback streamable? (for large data like pixel data)
   * The Handler could control this by the return value from element()